2003 National League Championship Series

-The 2003 National League Championship Series (NLCS) was a Major League Baseball playoff series played from October 7 to 15 to determine the champion of the National League, between the Central Division champion Chicago Cubs and the wild-card qualifying Florida Marlins.
+The 2003 National League Championship Series (NLCS) was a playoff series in Major League Baseball’s 2003 postseason played from October 7 to 15 to determine the champion of the National League.
+It featured the Central Division champion and third-seeded Chicago Cubs and the wild-card qualifying Florida Marlins.
 The Cubs, by virtue of being a division winner, had the home field advantage.
 The Marlins came back from a three games to one deficit and won the series in seven games, advancing to the World Series against the New York Yankees, whom they defeated in six games.